tc39/proposal-compartments/README.md

   { import: '*' | string, as?: string, from: string } |
   { export: '*' | string, as?: string, from?: string };

-// Compartments support ECMAScript modules and linkage to other kinds of modules,
+// Compartments support ECMAScript modules and linkage to non-ECMAScript of modules,
-// notably allowing for JSON or WASM.
+// notably allowing JSON or WASM to integrate with user code.
-// SyntheticModuleRecord is a *protocol* that compartments recognize if
+// SyntheticStaticModuleRecord is a *protocol* that compartments recognize if
 // the `record` property of a ModuleDescriptor is neither a string nor
 // an object that passes a StaticModuleRecord brand check.
-// These amy provide an initializer function and may declare bindings for
+// These may provide an initializer function and may declare bindings for
 // imported or exported names.
+// The initializer is optional because reexport bindings may be sufficient
+// definition for a synthetic static module record.
 // The bindings correspond to the equivalent `import` and `export` declarations
 // of an ECMAScript module.
 type SyntheticStaticModuleRecord = {
   bindings?: Array<Binding>,

   // Initializes the module if it is imported.
   // Initialize may return a promise, indicating that the module uses
   // the equivalent of top-level-await.